sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 Now would be a great time to save our database for the first time.
 To do this, either click the button with floppy disk icon or go to Database > Save database.
 Choose a file name for your database, being sure to keep the <code>.kdbx</code> file extension. "my_passwords.kdbx" is a fine example.
 Then choose where you want to save your database.

 Remember, your database file will be encrypted, so you don't have to obfuscate the databases name or location.
-That said, there are obviously some security advantages to, say, keeping your database off of cloud services like Dropbox or on USB sticks you keep safe.
+That said, there are obviously some security-vs.-convenience trade-offs to, say, keeping your database off of cloud services like Dropbox, or on USB sticks you keep safe.

 ### Logging in to Reddit